Subscribe Today

 Limitations

 This study seeks to fill in the knowledge gaps on depolarization interventions.
 However, the study has its limitations.
-At times, the target quotas for demographics fell short, including the percentage of participants who were high school graduates or had no high school degree, as well as the percentage of “leaners” when it came to the strength of partisan identity.
-Otherwise, most targets were met.
-Also, the durability test produced low retention rates, meaning the preregistered analyses suffered from low power.
+At times, the target quotas for demographics fell short, including the percentage of participants who were high school graduates or had no high school degree and the percentage of “leaners” when it came to the strength of partisan identity.
+Also, the intervention’s effects did not endure as robustly as others, and its impact was less significant on key metrics like reduced support for partisan violence.

 Conclusion